DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 that the enduring existence of social values is not arbitrary and that they are often relevant and essential.
-Sometimes the Internet allows us to forget the long and perilous development of the laws that govern our society and the original reasons we established these rules.
+Sometimes the Internet allows us to forget the long and perilous development of the laws that govern our society and the original reasons for establishing these rules.

 The Internet has profoundly transformed the nature of our actions to such an extent that it compels us to develop new effective responses that